-Just after the turn of the century, the firm modified its name to BarberMcMurry architects.
-Today, BMa’s portfolio is comprised of a well-rounded base of experience in virtually every building type.
-As the firm continues to grow and evolve, the current partners embrace the high standards inherited from the firm's founders.
-Their philosophy adopts the responsible of architects fulfilling the needs of the client, are responsive to agreed budgets and schedules and respects the context into which every design is placed.
-The firm’s philosophy, maintained by Charles Barber almost a century ago, is that every building must express character in its design and in its effect upon those who use it and experience it.
+Just after the turn of the century, the firm modified its name to BarberMcMurry Architects.
+Today, the firm's portfolio includes experience in virtually every building type.
+As BarberMcMurry continues to evolve and adopt innovative practices in sustainability and technology, the firm remains committed to the high architectural design standards inherited from the firm's founders.
+We continue to embrace Charles Barber's building philosophy: that every building must express character in its design and in its effect upon those who use it and experience it.

 BarberMcMurry Architects is Knoxville's oldest architectural firm.
 Its roots can be traced to the firm of George F. Barber, an experienced builder and architect.
 George came to Knoxville from DeKalb, Illinois and founded his mostly-residential practice in 1888.
 Barber developed an international following with his designs, which he published in a series of popular “plan books” created by his studio staff.
 Many houses — most in the Victorian style — were built throughout the United States.
 His pattern approach to residential architecture became very successful and helped to inspire the Sears pattern house which followed a decade later.